venamax/dataincubator/SQL/README.md

 ## score_by_zipcode
 Return a list of tuples of the form:
 ```
-    (zipcode, mean grade, standard error, number of inspections)
+(zipcode, mean score, standard error, number of violations)
 ```
-for each of the 184 zipcodes in the city with over 100 inspections.
-Sort the list in ascending order by mean grade.
+for each of the 184 zipcodes in the city with over 100 violations.
+Sort the list in ascending order by mean score.
 You can read more about standard error on [wikipedia](http://en.wikipedia.org/wiki/Standard_error).

+**Note:** There is an interesting discussion here about what the mean score *means* in this dataset.
+Think about what we're actually calculating - does it represent what we're trying to understand about these zipcodes?

+In other words, what is the difference between the question we're trying to answer with this analysis intuitively and the question we're actually answering?

+If we were to do a different calculation, what biases would we run into?
+How should we deal with this kind of situation as data scientists?

 **Checkpoint**
 Total entries in valid zipcodes: 531,126